-The FOI Act does not place any restrictions on an applicant's use or dissemination of documents obtained under FOI.9
+The FOI Act does not place any restrictions on an applicant's use or dissemination of documents obtained under FOI.

-On the information before me, I am satisfied the requested documents, should any exist, would be likely to be disseminated by the Applicant given the purpose for which they seek access.
+On the information before me, I am satisfied the requested documents, should any exist, would be likely to be disseminated by the Applicant, given the nature of the documents.